Peleke/MindMirror/data/habits/programs/unfck-your-eating/003_lesson.md

     stepSlug: fiber-first
     dayIndex: 0
 ---

-## **More Fiber: Fruits, Veggies, and Grains**

-*Because fullness, gut health, and staying sane around food all start with what’s on your plate.*

 Let’s be real: you eat fast, you snack when you’re stressed, and by late afternoon you find yourself suddenly craving…something.
 Anything.
 And when that snack *doesn’t* deliver—hello, second helping.